 - Foundation (grades 1 and 2): Students continue to engage in daily 45-minute Spanish classes to communicate basic needs and further develop their listening, reading and writing skills.

-- Production (grades 6 through 8): Students attain language learning with a daily Spanish class followed by academic content in the target language (90 minutes total).
+- Production (grades 5 through 8): Students attain language learning with a daily Spanish class followed by electives in the target language (8 hours a week).
 By the end of 8th grade, the expectation is that students will have made Spanish their own and most likely test into a high level of Spanish, or initiate the study an additional language in preparation for university.